-Discover the definition of watt and horsepower, and find out how to convert 1 horsepower to watts for practical applications in power consumption and output comparisons.
+Discover the definition of watt and horsepower, and find out how to convert 1 to watts for practical applications in power consumption and output comparisons.

 Understanding Power Measurements